We’re committed to working with our tenants and we’re looking for your thoughts on housing issues before policies and procedures are introduced.

 If there isn't a group near you, why not start one?

-Wrexham tenants' forum
+Wrexham resident forum

-This forum meets three times a year, and is open for any of our tenants or leaseholders to attend.
+This forum meets three times a year, and is open for any of our residents or leaseholders to attend.
 The group looks at housing services and provides feedback that influences what we focus our efforts on.

 The forum is a key feedback group, which has developed to work with us in reviewing our housing services.

-Review groups
+Review/focus groups

 • a repairs appointment system